 Domestic and foreign parties may agree on the court that shall have jurisdiction ratione loci over an existing or future pecuniary dispute ("vermögensrechtliche Streitigkeit") arising from a particular legal relationship.
 Unless the parties' agreement provides otherwise, the agreed court's jurisdiction is exclusive.
-The parties' freedom to agree on the court competent ratione loci is excluded or limited in a few instances only.
+Generally, the agreement must be in writing or in any other form allowing it to be evidenced by text.
+The parties' freedom to agree on the competent court ratione loci is excluded or limited in a few instances only.

-The designated Swiss court must honour an exclusive jurisdiction clause, unless none of the parties is domiciled in a Member State of the Lugano Convention and the law applicable to the merits of the case is not Swiss law.
+The designated Swiss court must honour an exclusive jurisdiction clause, unless none of the parties is domiciled in a Member State of the Lugano Convention, and the law applicable to the merits of the case is not Swiss law.